Guide: Income from Business and Profession

 1. Which ITR to file for business income?

-In case of proprietor having business income, he can file either ITR-4 or ITR-4S.
+In the case of proprietor having a business income, he can file either ITR-4 or ITR-4S.
 If regular books of accounts are maintained then ITR-4 can be filed or else ITR-4S.
 Firms carrying business need to file ITR-5 and companies have to file ITR-6.